 The currency of Vietnam is the Đồng (VND).
 It is represented by the symbol “₫” or “đ”.
 Notes are available in paper denominations of 500,000; 100,000; 50,000; 10,000; 5,000; 2,000; 1,000; 500; 200; 100 VND.
-However, the last four notes are rarely used since the value is too small.
+However, the last four notes are rarely used because their values are too small.

 There’s no denying that Vietnamese Đồng is confusing.
-Counting 0’s is tough on your eyes and the color of some notes can be similar.
+Counting 0’s is tough on your eyes, and the color of some notes can be similar.
 Here is some information before these zeros.

 Vietnamese Đồng

 The 500,000đ note is the biggest note in Vietnam.
-The main color is cyan-purple and decorated the birthplace of former President.
-Ho Chi Minh in Kim Liên, Nghệ An Province on the back.
-You can live extremely comfortably on a budget of 500,000đ a day and with just two of these, you are a millionaire!The 200,000đ note has a sort of brownish-red color.
-And on the back is a picture of Hạ Long Bay, the National Relics and Landscapes publication must-visit in Vietnam.
+The main color is cyan-purple, and the back features the birthplace of former President Ho Chi Minh in Kim Liên, Nghệ An Province.
+You can live extremely comfortably on a budget of 500,000đ a day, and with just two of these, you are a millionaire!

+The 5,000đ, 2,000đ, 1,000đ, 500đ, and 200đ notes are placed in cotton notes.
 The 5,000đ note has a blue color and shows Trị An hydropower plant on the back.

 Where to Change Your Money to Vietnamese Dong?

-- Gold and jewelry shops: These are the best places to exchange your money especially for USD, EUR, JPY, GBP, AUD, CAD, CNY, SGD, THB…with no fees.
+- Gold and jewelry shops: These are the best places to exchange your money, especially for USD, EUR, JPY, GBP, AUD, CAD, CNY, SGD, THB…with no fees.

 Credit cards